A major winter storm arrives Monday night

 An weather active pattern begins

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- ***FIRST ALERT DAY from 6 PM Monday until Midnight Wednesday for accumulating snow***
+(KWQC) -- ***FIRST ALERT DAY will be in effect from 6 p.m.
+Monday until 6 a.m.
+Wednesday for accumulating snow***

 The second round takes over with more moderate to heavy snow, along with blustery winds Tuesday afternoon into evening.
 This storm will definitely affect the morning and evening commute times, and could cause major disruptions of daily activities and power, especially Tuesday and Tuesday night.
 At this point, some locations could receive 6″ to 12″+ of snow.
 Look for additional snow chances and colder temperatures through the end of the week.